-Failure to comply with a Province of British Columbia authority's request to return the grant funding or equipment may result in the denial of future Canada Student Grants.
+Failure to comply with a StudentAid BC request to return funding or equipment may result in the denial of future Canada Student Grants.

-CSG-PDSE Learning Disability Assessment Reimbursement
+6.5.2 CSG-PDSE Learning Disability Assessment Reimbursement

-Students may be eligible for reimbursement of 75 percent of the cost of one diagnostic assessment for learning disabilities (to a maximum of \$1,700) when the assessment meets the criteria outlined below for a learning disability and is required for further accommodation, such as specialized services or adaptive equipment.
+Students may be eligible for reimbursement of 100 percent of the cost of one psycho-educational (Learning Disability) assessment (to a maximum of \$3,500) when the assessment meets the criteria outlined below for a Learning Disability and is required for further accessibility related accommodation.

-The \$1,700 is included in the maximum entitlement of \$20,000, of which is subject to Government of Canada per program year under the CSG-PDSE.
-The learning disability assessor must:
+The maximum amount of \$3,500 is included in the maximum entitlement of \$20,000 per program year under the CSG-PDSE.
+The learning disability assessor must be:

-- Be a registered psychologist with expertise in diagnosing learning disabilities; - Be a certified school psychologist and (if in the Province of British Columbia) a member in good standing (not in default, delinquent and bankruptcy status) with the British Columbia Association of School Psychologists and be employed by a Province of British Columbia funded school board/college/university at the time of the learning disability assessment; or - Be a psychological associate with limited register designation.
+- A registered psychologist with expertise in diagnosing learning disabilities; - A certified school psychologist and (if in the Province of British Columbia) a member in good standing (not in default, delinquent and bankruptcy status) with the British Columbia Association of School Psychologists, and be employed by a Province of British Columbia funded school board/college/university at the time of the learning disability assessment; or

+• A psychological associate with limited register designation.